Bridging Textiles to the Digital Future 2017-2020

 Project Background

-The three year project was approved for funding by the Rannís Technology Development Fund and started in September 2017, with Ragnheiður Björk Þórsdóttir as the project leader.
-During the course of the project, Ragnheiður and her project assistants, photographer Cornelia Theimer Gardella and Central Saint Martins fashion and design student Guðbjörg Stefánsdóttir, also experimented with sample weavings on the TC2 loom, using different materials, colours and patterns, to show how traditional patterns can be transformed and reinterpreted for future use.
+The three-year project received funding from the Rannís Technology Development Fund and officially began in September 2017, with Ragnheiður as project lead.
+She worked alongside photographer Cornelia Theimer Gardella and Central Saint Martins student Guðbjörg Stefánsdóttir, conducting experimental sample weaving on the TC2 loom to reinterpret traditional patterns using contemporary materials and color palettes.

 Exhibition and formal opening of the weaving pattern database, DesignMarch 2020.